bioinformatics-ufsc/FastProtein/README.md

 Just open the following link in a browser and FastProtein local service will be up and running: (<a href="http://127.0.0.1:5000" target='_blank'>127.0.0.1:5000</a>)

-Results will be redirect to directory `/FastProtein/runs` linked with the local folder `~/FastProteins/runs`.
+Results will be redirected to directory `/FastProtein/runs` linked with the local folder `~/FastProteins/runs`.

-A list of zip files is showed in the web page.
+A list of zip files is shown in the web page.
 </p>

 ### **Server Screen**